 During the first week of fieldwork, the student and agency supervisor should meet to discuss a plan for the student's fieldwork experience.
 The Fieldwork Learning Plan should be 1-2 double spaced pages.
 The plan should be in the form of a numbered list of the student's learning objectives for fieldwork.
 Learning objectives clarify what students will focus on learning in their respective agencies.
 Some objectives could relate to learning knowledge integral to the agency's work while others could relate to learning skills necessary to accomplish work in the field.
 Still other objectives may relate to the student's personal development in terms of their professional growth and career plans.
 There should be at least five learning objectives for fieldwork.
 For each learning objective, students should list the primary experiences (activities, events, meetings, projects, trainings, etc.) that they will be involved with during fieldwork that will help them achieve the objective.
-It is possible that some fieldwork activities will facilitate multiple learning objectives, so they could be included on more than one list.
-It is also understood that the fieldwork learning plan may evolve over the course of the semester for a variety of reasons.
+It is possible that some fieldwork activities will facilitate multiple learning plan may evolve over the course of the semester for a variety of reasons.
 Lastly, it is normal for learning plans to vary greatly from student to student, given the diversity of agencies in which they do fieldwork.